revaturelabs/interviewquestions/Servlets-IS/Servlets-IS.md

 The different methods involved in the session management in servlets are as follows:

-- User Authentication: A user tries to access a protected resource, such as a JSP page.
+- **User Authentication**: A user tries to access a protected resource, such as a JSP page.
 If the user has been authenticated, the servlet container makes the resource available; otherwise, the user is asked for a username and password

-- HTML Hidden Field: The `<input type="hidden">` defines a hidden input field.
+- **HTML Hidden Field**: The `<input type="hidden">` defines a hidden input field.
 A hidden field let web developers include data that cannot be seen or modified by users when a form is submitted.
 A hidden field often stores what database record that needs to be updated when the form is submitted

-- Cookies: A small text file created by a website that is stored in the user’s computer either temporarily for that session only or permanently on the hard disk.
+- **Cookies**: A small text file created by a website that is stored in the user’s computer either temporarily for that session only or permanently on the hard disk.
 Cookies provide a way for the website to recognize you and keep track of your preferences

-- URL Rewriting: URL rewriting is an automatic process of altering a program written for manipulating the parameters in a URL (Uniform Resource Locator).
+- **URL Rewriting**: URL rewriting is an automatic process of altering a program written for manipulating the parameters in a URL (Uniform Resource Locator).
 URL manipulation is employed as a convenience by a Web server administrator.

-- Session Management API: Session Management API is built on top of the Request-Response methods for session tracking.
+- **Session Management API**: Session Management API is built on top of the Request-Response methods for session tracking.
 Session Tracking is a way to maintain state/data of a user.
 It is also known as session management in servlet.

 </blockquote>